justmatt18/100-days-of-code-journey/log.md

   **Progress:** Redesign my Home, Category and About Page.
 Remove previous full page design to a transparent image background with a transparent background color.

   **Thoughts:** It's really helpful to have some website ideas coming from other famous or well-known sites, to get design inspirations.
 Also to help myself improve in designing a webpage.

+  Day 3: December 10, 2019

+  **Progress:** Working on Wordpress now and it's been awhile when I had worked and opened its files.
+Removing some white spaces on a svelte component on it.

+  **Thoughts:** I little bit confused about it because it has a svelte component on a wordpress site.
+And I needed to check its file and see the css on it.

+  Day 4: December 11, 2019

+  **Progress:** Got a little detour.
+I learn a little bit about digital ocean and how to access it using ssh locally.
+Checking of packages and security issues and even checking system status.
+Will focus on front-end  stuff tomorrow.

+  **Thoughts:** Thought about importance of checking security issues on a server maybe atleast twice a week.
+Also if there is security problems and updates needed.
+Checking memory capacity if needs an upgrade.